MODERATE-Project/moderate-platform-api/README.md

 You need to create an admin user in Keycloak to be able to log in to the API.
 Moreover, this user needs to be assigned a specific role.
 Check the Compose file and `.env.dev.default` for the URLs and default credentials.

 The role name is defined in the `moderate_api/config.py` file.
 Please note that this role is a _client-level_ role, and not a _realm-level_ role—the role should be created in the `apisix` client.

+### Trust Services

+The [MODERATE Trust Services](https://github.com/MODERATE-Project/trust-service) are an _optional_ dependency of the platform API.
+When this dependency is available, the API can use it to check the integrity of datasets via cryptographic proofs stored in the IOTA DLT.

+To deploy a development instance of the Trust Services along with the API you need to create a `.env.trust.local` file that defines the `L2_PRIVATE_KEY` environment variable.
+Please check the Trust Services repository for further information.